Vranac Without Borders: 16 Wines to Try

 The Vukoje Winery is widely considered to be the finest producer in Herzegovina.
 It makes several Vranac-based wines.
 The Vukoje Vranac Reserve is a polished interpretation.
 The blackberry-dominating profile is brightened by a blueberry hint, along with notes of chocolate milk and freshly tilled soil.
 A medium-bodied wine with soft and sweet tannins.
 The acidity is slightly elevated, and it has enough extract to age well in the medium term.
 This would make an impressive first impression for people who are new to Vranac.

-Vranec from Macedonia
+Vranec from North Macedonia

 - Brušani Vranec Barrique 2011

 Orce Dimitrievski makes a mere few thousand bottles of Vranac and Stanušina in the basement of his home.
-He uses solely the grapes from his family’s vineyards in southern Macedonia.
+He uses solely the grapes from his family’s vineyards in the southern part of North Macedonia.
 Orce loves Chateau Musar (Lebanon) and tries to make Vranac in the same style and with the same philosophy.
 The result is Brušani Vranec Barrique, a wine that is wildly expressive on the nose, with notes of dark chocolate bar, leather, plum jam, and dark berries.
 The vanilla flavor is quite pronounced on the palate, but otherwise, the oak integration is applaudable.
 It’s round in the mouth with some tannic strength that adds to the length.
 This wine will need more time to stretch out before revealing its full potential.

 - Brzanov Vranec Elixir 2012

-Brzanov is another small winery, which is a rarity in Macedonia.
+Brzanov is another small winery, which is a rarity in North Macedonia.
 The Elixir line includes the reserve wines of Brzanov.
 This is a big and powerful wine at over 17% alcohol; the alcohol is fairly integrated.
 Bouquet of charred wood, chocolate, blueberry, and tangy berry pie.
 The palate is dominated by rich texture, dark fruit flavors, and pronounced acidity.
 The slightly grippy end-palate adds a welcoming facet to the wine.